wuertele/Drupal-Deployer/README.txt

       This only works with AJAX at the moment (no graceful degradation for browsers with poor JavaScript support).

+NOTE: If you view uses exposed filters and you want these to show regardless of what tab is selected you have to add these filters to every display.

 REQUIREMENTS
 In order to use this module you will need at least one view which has AJAX